 If a client adds a dishwasher, the amount of plumbing work is roughly doubled.
 Moreover, the dishwasher electrical must be on its own dedicated circuit.
 This is separate from the appliance outlet(s).
 If the client adds a microwave into the island, this too must be on its own dedicated 20amp circuit.

-Seating: This is a clearance issue.
-With islands it’s recommended that each seat be 24 inches wide.
-In other words, allow 24” for each seating area.
+This is a clearance issue.
+Seating should be 24 inches wide.
+In other words, allow 24” for each chair or stool.
 However, the depth, or knee space, required varies with countertop height.
 For a 30-inch-high island, knee depth should be 18 inches; for a 36-inch height, it should be 15 inches; and it should be 12 inches for a 42-inch-high island.
 If you’re using just a basic stool with no back, 10” between the stool and countertop when installing a 36” high counter can work (it’s not necessarily comfortable and it’s limiting, but it’s possible if necessary).

-You’ll also need to give some thought to the island overhang when seating is considered.
+The island overhang is important when considering seating.
 Typically, a bar height overhang is 12” while the standard overhang for a single level island is 15”.
 Anything 12” and over requires a corbel.
 What’s a corbel?
 Think of it as an “L” bracket under the countertop to keep the countertop from sagging and cracking.
 Once you get to 12”, you must use a corbel, or the countertop will crack.
 Depending on the material you use on the countertop, it may be appropriate to use a corbel for anything 10” and over.
 Below is a rendering of a few examples of corbels.

 It’s really important to get the overhang measurement correct for what you’re doing.
 If it’s wrong, you and your guests will be uncomfortable.